dart-lang/site-www/src/codelabs/async-await.md

         testLabel: 'Part 3',
         testResult: await asyncDidCatchException(sayGoodbye),
         readableErrors: {
           typoMessage: '$typoMessage.
-Did you add the text \'Thanks!
-See you next time!\'?', 'null': '$didNotImplement sayGoodbye?',
+Did you add the text \'Thanks, see you next time\'?', 'null': '$didNotImplement sayGoodbye?',
           noCatch: 'Did you remember to call logoutUser within a try/catch block?', 'Instance of \'Future<String>\' Thanks, see you next time':'Did you remember to use the \'await\' keyword in the sayGoodbye function?',